CausalDisco/CausalDisco/README.md

 # CausalDisco 🪩

-Baseline algorithms and analytics tools for Causal Discovery.
+CausalDisco contains baseline algorithms and analytics tools for Causal Discovery.
+The [package](https://pypi.org/project/CausalDisco/) can be installed by running `pip install CausalDisco`.
+Additional information can be found in the [documentation](https://causaldisco.github.io/CausalDisco.docs/).

 ### Baseline Algorithms
 Find the following baseline algorithms in __CausalDisco/baselines.py__
 - R²-SortnRegress
 - Var-SortnRegress

-### Analytics tools
+### Analytics Tools
 Find the following analytics tools in __CausalDisco/analytics.py__
 - R²-sortability
 - Var-sortability